 |INCOME PRICE RATIO||2020/21||Ratio of median house price (existing dwellings) to median gross annual (where available) residence-based earnings||Local Authority – England and Wales only||ONS|

-How the pandemic shaped the housing market boom
+Shifting Values: how the pandemic has shaped the property market

-How the pandemic shaped the housing market boom
+Shifting Values: how the pandemic has shaped the property market

 Alongside our interactive map on current residential values, here we provide additional context on the latest trends, with regard to regional variations, growth and the relative position of residential values vis-à-vis the core commercial property sectors.